Using a mobile phone while driving – the law and FAQs

-But there still seems to be a sizable amount of confusion about what is and isn’t legal.
-To clear things up a little, we asked Rob Gwynne-Thomas of the South Wales Police Road Policing Unit.
+But there still seems to be a sizeable amount of confusion about what is and isn’t legal.
+To clear things up a little, we put some questions to Rob Gwynne-Thomas, of the South Wales Police Road Policing Unit.

-We know that making calls and sending texts while driving are bad.
-But what about skipping music, declining a call or unlocking your phone if the sat nav has gone to sleep?
+Making calls and sending texts while driving are bad.
+But what about skipping music, declining a call or unlocking my phone if the sat nav has gone to sleep?

-“Yes, the offence relates to ‘using’ a mobile phone or handheld device (as specified by the act).
+“Yes, the offence relates to ‘using’ a mobile phone or handheld device.

 “So any physical interaction with it will be ‘using it’.
 Officers will also consider the alternative offences of not having proper control over a vehicle and driving without due care and consideration.”

-What’s the best way to use your sat nav while driving without committing an offence?
+What’s the best way to use my sat nav while driving without committing an offence?

 “Set the sat nav before you start your journey.
 If you want to change details or make any adjustments then find a safe place to stop first.”

-"The whole essence of the legislation is that while you’re driving you should be concentrating on the road," says Rob.
+“The whole essence of the legislation is that while you’re driving you should be concentrating on the road.

 “Any actions that cause you to be distracted while driving are potentially dangerous and should be avoided.”

-Can I use my phone if the car is stationary e.g. at a red light, or in a traffic jam?
+Can I use my phone if the car is stationary, such as at a red light or in a traffic jam?

 “No. The law states that ‘no person shall drive a motor vehicle on a road while using a handheld mobile phone or a handheld device of a kind specified by the act’.